MatixYo/ESP32-Drawing-Robot/README.md

 1. Clone the repository.
 2. Open the project in PlatformIO.
+3. Run `cd web && npm install` to install the web app dependencies.
-3. Build and upload the project to your microcontroller.
+4. Build and upload the project to your microcontroller.

 ## Config

-You can configure the project by changing the `config.h` file.
+You can configure the project by changing the `/include/config.h` file.
+Distance between servos and distance of linkages can be configured.

 ## Contact